Osama-Zahid1/Predication-Protein-Model/README.md

 | F1 Macro             | 1.61%      | 2.42%          |
 | Jaccard Score        | 1.99%      | 1.70%          |

 > **Note**: Protein function prediction is a complex task, especially with sparse and overlapping multi-labels.
 The enhanced model still shows a consistent improvement across most metrics.
+Also lack of resources I didnt further made it complex or used pretrained model like Protbert.
+This is for learning purpose for understanding the Deep learning model.

 ---